 Today’s distracted driving legislation isn’t designed to curb the conversations drivers can have with their passengers or vice versa.
 However, that legislation does give you the right to investigate a driver’s behavior should their distraction lead to an accident.
-You can work with a Triumph Law, P.C. distracted driving car accident attorney to fight for accident compensation.
+You can work with a Triumph Law, P.C. personal injury lawyer to fight for accident compensation.

 Identifying Distracted Driving